hvalls/tf_vault_dev_server/README.md

 *vault_ip* will be shown.
 Navigate to http://{vault_ip}:8200/ui and you will see Hashicorp Vault Web UI.

+**Info**

-NOTE: Hashicorp vault dev server runs on port 8200, by default.
+- Hashicorp vault dev server runs on port 8200, by default.

-NOTE: If you can't see the Vault Web UI, make sure your default security group are not missconfigured (inbound protocol/ports).
+- If you can't see the Vault Web UI, make sure your default security group are not missconfigured (inbound protocol/ports).

-NOTE: When Vault server is started, it shows root and unseal keys.
+- When Vault server is started, it shows root and unseal keys.
 Run `journalctl -u vault.service` on the remote instance to get those keys.